-Also, according to the research article published in Biosimilar Development 2020, most of the biosimilars products are injectables and require a physician to administer those products to patients.
-However, most of the hospitals and clinics in the United States have restricted physical consultations, owing to the high rate of SARS-CoV2 viral transmission.
+Also, according to the research article published in Biosimilar Development 2020, most biosimilars products are injectables and require a physician to administer those products to patients.
+However, most hospitals and clinics in the United States have restricted physical consultations, owing to the high rate of SARS-CoV2 viral transmission.
 This factor is expected to impede the market growth in the region during the pandemic.

-Also, North America is the hub for a large number of key players in the market, such as Pfizer Inc., Mylan NV, Amgen Inc., and Coherus Biosciences Inc., among others.
+Also, North America is the hub for many key players in the market, such as Pfizer Inc., Mylan NV, Amgen Inc., and Coherus Biosciences Inc., among others.
 The increasing pipeline of products and new product launches increases the market growth in the region.
-For instance, in June 2020, Pfizer Inc. received the FDA approval for its pegfilgrastim biosimilar, Nyvepria, indicated for use in lowering the incidence of infection.
-Thus, in view of the high incidence of chronic diseases, such as cancers, and increasing R&D activities, the market is expected to propel significantly over the forecast period in North America.
+For instance, in June 2020, Pfizer Inc. received FDA approval for its pegfilgrastim biosimilar, Nyvepria, indicated for lowering infection incidence.
+Thus, the market is expected to propel significantly over the forecast period in North America due to the high incidence of chronic diseases, such as cancers, and increasing R&D activities.

 To understand geography trends, Download Sample Report

 The biosimilars market is highly competitive, with many key players dominating the market.
-The major players of the studied market comprise Novartis AG, Pfizer Inc., Amgen Inc., Coherus Biosciences Inc., Mylan NV (Viatris Inc.), and Samsung Bioepis Co.
+The major players in the studied market comprise Novartis AG, Pfizer Inc., Amgen Inc., Coherus Biosciences Inc., Mylan NV (Viatris Inc.), and Samsung Bioepis Co.
 Ltd, among others.
-Most of the market players are adopting various growth strategies, such as acquisitions, partnerships, and new product launches, to secure the position in the global market.
-For instance, in December 2020, Coherus filed FDA 351(K) application for its CHS-1420, a biosimilar of adalimumab, and the regulatory decision is expected by Q4 of 2021.
+Most market players are adopting various growth strategies, such as acquisitions, partnerships, and new product launches, securing their position in the global market.
+For instance, in February 2021, Coherus BioSciences, Inc. reported that the United States Food and Drug Administration (“FDA”) has accepted for review the 351(k) Biologics License Application (“BLA”) for CHS-1420, a Humira (adalimumab) biosimilar product candidate,

 Table of Contents